SAFEGUARDING POLICY PROMOTING A SAFER CHURCH

 Church of England Diocese of Ely Parish Safeguarding Policy

-The following policy was agreed at each Parochial Church Council (PCC) meeting held during March & April 2019
+The following policy has been agreed by each Parochial Church Council (PCC) in our group.

 In accordance with the Church of England Safeguarding Policy our church is committed to: